Fearless (Pink Floyd song): Other releases

 Although it was not released as a single in the UK and never played live, it was released as the "B-side" of the single "One of These Days" in 1971.
 Roger Waters briefly resurrected the song for a small number of shows in 2016, and the song was played by Nick Mason's Saucerful of Secrets on their tours in 2018, 2019, 2022, and 2024.

 This song was one of several to be considered for the band's 2001 greatest hits album, Echoes: The Best of Pink Floyd, but was ultimately rejected for inclusion.

 Reception

 In a review for the Meddle album, Jean-Charles Costa of Rolling Stone described "Fearless" as "a clever spoof" that "leads up to a classic crowd rendition of Rodgers & Hammerstein's 'You'll Never Walk Alone'."
 Classic Rock Review described "Fearless" as "the best overall song on the album and talks about meeting challenges in the face of adversity."
 They went on saying "Fearless" is "highlighted by Gilmour’s calm yet strong guitar strumming and the odd beat from drummer Nick Mason."

 Other performances

 Mason has performed the song live, with his band Nick Mason's Saucerful of Secrets.
 A recording is included on their 2020 live album Live at the Roundhouse.

+Gov't Mule covered the song on their live album of Pink Floyd covers Dark Side of the Mule.
+The title of the album is a pun on The Dark Side of the Moon, the 1973 Pink Floyd album.